tenstorrent/tt-exalens/README.md

 <br/>

 TTLens is a low level debugging tool for Tenstorrent's hardware.
-It can be used to access and communicate with the device, or explore bugs and hangs in PyBuda models.
+It can be used to access and communicate with the device.
 At the moment, Grayskull and Wormhole devices are supported, while the support for Blackhole cards, as well as support for the Metal runtime are under development.

 ---